OWASP/CheatSheetSeries/cheatsheets/Multifactor_Authentication_Cheat_Sheet.md

 ### SMS Messages and Phone Calls

 SMS messages or phone calls can be used to provide users with a single-use code that they must submit as an additional factor.
-Due to the cons posed by these methods, they should not be used to protect applications that hold Personally Identifiable Information (PII) or where there is financial risk. e.g. Healthcare and Banking.
+Due to the risks posed by these methods, they should not be used to protect applications that hold Personally Identifiable Information (PII) or where there is financial risk. e.g. healthcare and banking.
 [NIST SP 800-63](https://pages.nist.gov/800-63-3/sp800-63b.html) does not allow these factors for applications containing PII.

 #### Pros